reddustbuchi/ee.ylss/README.md

-# ee.ydv - "Youtube Deep Viewer"
+# ee.ydv ("Youtube Deep Viewer")
 This console app can download any part (interval) of any Youtube live stream between point at 7 days ago and current time.
 <br><br>

 ## Quick Start
 1. Unpack *ee.ydv_fullpack.zip*.
 2. Open *ee.ydv.ini* file in a text editor, and fill it in according to an existing sample.
-Minimum required information - YouTube ID and at least one interval.
+Minimum required information - YouTube video ID and at least one interval.
 3. After the ini file is saved, run *ee.ydv.exe*.
 <br>